Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

 \begin{example} Return to the Feynman path integral example.
 Recall that observing a point-to-point transition leads to a `localization' $\lambda:X_a\rightarrow X_{a,b}$ to some finite-dimensional group $X_{a,b}$ --- typically $X_{a,b}\cong\R^3$.
-But there is no guarantee the identity in $X_a$ is mapped to the identity in $X_{a,b}$.\footnote{This is reflected in the functional integral by the left-invariance of the Haar measure.} In other words, in the typical case, there is no preferred origin in $\R^3$ until an observation/measurement selects one.
-Once selected, the group $X_{a,b}$ with its preferred origin continues to govern the \underline{closed} system evolution.
-However, external interaction necessarily implies a new $G_{A,\lambda}^\C$ along with the concomitant localization ambiguity.
-Alternatively, one can stipulate that identity elements are mapped to identity elements.
-Then the localization ambiguity should be interpreted as an ambiguity of the vacuum $\Bold{v}_{w_+}$; in which case specifying $\lambda$ includes a choice of vacuum. \end{example}
+But there is no guarantee the identity in $X_a$ maps to the identity in $X_{a,b}$.\footnote{This is reflected in the functional integral by the left-invariance of the Haar measure.} In other words, in the typical case, there is no preferred origin in $X_{a,b}\cong\R^3$ until an observation/measurement selects one through a specific choice of $\lambda\in\Lambda$.
+Once selected, the group $X_{a,b}$ with its preferred origin continues to govern the \textbf{closed} system evolution.
+However, external interaction necessarily implies a new $G_{\tilde{\lambda}}^\C$ along with the concomitant localization ambiguity of the origin. \end{example}

-Essentially, the topological aspect of the model supplies a family of Hilbert spaces.
-The family represents a lack of knowledge; not of the system but of the measuring ``ruler".
-Once a measurement has been made, it is given comparative meaning (that is, it can be compared to subsequent measurements) through a specific representation of the associated observable $\mathcal{M}_\lambda[\mathrm{O};\alpha]$ furnished by the Hilbert space based on the locally compact group $G_{A,\lambda}^\C$ and its associated vacuum that were selected by the measurement.
-This offers a topological replacement for wave-function collapse.
+Essentially, the topological aspect of the model supplies a measurable family of Hilbert spaces.
+The family represents indeterminacy; not of the system but of the observer.
+Once a measurement has been made, it is given comparative meaning through a specific representation of the associated observable $\mathcal{M}_\lambda[\mathrm{O};\alpha]$ furnished by the Hilbert space based on the locally compact group $G_{\lambda}$ that was selected by the observer.
+The framework contains and separates both ontic and epistemic notions, and it offers a topological replacement for wave function collapse.